wireapp/reminder-app/README.md

 - If the reminder is recurrent or to happen relative to today, you must add the time in the format `<hh:mm> "21:15"`.

 > [!NOTE]
-> You can set reminders for the entire group, but not for someone else (how rude would that be?).
+> You can set reminders for the entire conversation.
 >
 > You can also set reminders to repeat by the day (ex. every Monday), repetitions by time are not supported (ex. every hour).

-### Examples:
+### Set reminders examples:

 |                    | Command      | What                                           | When                      |
 |--------------------|--------------|------------------------------------------------|---------------------------|